 It’s no secret that sloths like to sleep.
-In fact, these animals sleep at least 15 hours each day.
+In fact, these animals sleep at least 15 hours each day, putting them high on the list of animals that don’t sleep like you and me.
 And when they aren’t sleeping, they’re moving very slowly.
 These animals have a few ways of sleeping.

 Other sloths sleep hanging upside down from a tree branch.
 Their long claws help them to suspend themselves from a branch in a secure way.

 Bats have a well-earned place on any list of animals that don’t sleep like humans.
 Bats hang upside down by their clawed feet to sleep.
 They may hang from a tree branch, the ceiling of a cave, or dangle from an area beneath the eaves of a home.
 But do they ever fall to the ground after falling asleep?

 The answer is no. Special tendons in their feet prevent bats from falling while asleep.
 When a bat hangs on a branch, the tendons in its feet lock it into place.
 So, the bat remains safely suspended in the air for hours.
 When it wakes up, its tendons unlock and it flies away.